sammaxfleet/thisorthatpp5/README.md

 ## PROJECT  OBJECTIVE -

 To provide a stable, interactive platform for fashion enthusiasts.
-For the user to find fashion inspiration & be able to like, Comment & Follow on their favourites Users & their posts.
+For the user to find fashion inspiration & be able to like, Comment and Follow on their favourites Users.
-For the site to give the user the ability to interact with other users, create a profile & also Upload posts.
+For the site to give the user the ability to interact with other Users, create a Profile & also Upload Posts.
 The objective is to see different outfits and latest trends, celebrities have access to the lastest fashion drops.
 This allows the user to keep up with trends & decide where they take the inspiration for their own expression, events, birthday's, social media etc.
+So much fashion inspiration is spread over different platforms this essentially creates a site that brings all the interaction into one place.

 ## SITE USER GOAL-